-Bonita Falls Trail is a 1.4 mile moderately trafficked out and back trail located near Rancho Cucamonga, California that features a waterfall and is rated as moderate.
-The trail is primarily used for hiking, walking, nature trips, and birding and is accessible from March until October.
+Bonita Falls Trail is a 1.5 mile moderately trafficked out and back trail located near Rancho Cucamonga, California that features a waterfall and is rated as moderate.
+The trail is primarily used for hiking, walking, nature trips, and birding and is best used from March until October.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash